-Physical Education: Montessori Academy Edison Lakes views athletics as an important element in the education of the whole child.
+Physical Education: The Montessori Academy views athletics as an important element in the education of the whole child.
 Students enjoy a variety of physical experiences including open recess periods.
 During physical education classes, students learn the basics of specific games and sports, develop concepts of fair play, team spirit and good sportsmanship and develop gross-motor skills, and coordination, and movement patterns.

 Through team sports, students have opportunities for cooperation and competition, good sportsmanship and leadership.

-Community Engagement: Montessori Academy teaches the students to build classroom unity, serve their school community, and reach out to the regional and world community.
+Community Engagement: The Montessori Academy teaches the students to build classroom unity, serve their school community, and reach out to the regional and world community.
 Upper Elementary students are invited to serve as “patrols” for the preschool children during morning drop off.
 Also, Upper Elementary students regularly visit Northpoint, a senior care facility, to socialize with the residents and initiate Montessori-based and other activities.

 All Junior High students work on-campus or through urban immmursion.
 They work with our younger students in Early Childhood and Elementary and accept assignments in the school library or office.
 Weekly, they can be found at the South Bend Center for the Homeless where they take part in a full community engagement curriculum that includes learning about the causes and effects of poverty and homelessness and community efforts to combat the issue.
-There they also work alongside the guests and staff of the Center in various capacities which includes building relationships with the early childhood students in Montessori Academy's classroom at the Center.
+There they also work alongside the guests and staff of the Center in various capacities which includes building relationships with the early childhood students in The Montessori Academy's classroom at the Center.

-Montessori Academy also hosts numerous student-organized fund drives for local nonprofit organizations.
+The Montessori Academy also hosts numerous student-organized fund drives for local nonprofit organizations.
 These include collection drives throughout the year for La Casa de Amistad, residents of Portage Manor, the Center for the Homeless, Toys for Tots, Robinson Community Learning Center, and The Boys & Girls Club.
 In December, Montessori Academy students and families also participate in the “Adopt A Family” program through the St. Vincent de Paul Society.

-Computer: Through our new partnership with South Bend Code School, computer science class is taught to students from 2nd through 8th grades and covers Fundamental Concepts in Computer Programming, Fundamentals of Web Development, Fundamentals of Web Design, Entrepreneurship and Introduction to Software Architecture.
+Computer: Through our partnership with South Bend Code School, computer science class is taught to students from 2nd through 8th grades and covers Fundamental Concepts in Computer Programming, Fundamentals of Web Development, Fundamentals of Web Design, Entrepreneurship and Introduction to Software Architecture.